jjvanzon/Circular-Language-Spec-Plans/3. Done/2010-02 00    Interfaces Spec/2010-02 01 Interfaces Spec, Strategy.md

 Limitations
 -----------

-You have to limit the time you spend at it, because your studies go first.
+You have to limit the time you spend at it, because your studies may go first.
 You have to make dues with the fact that you are not on a schedule regarding this project.
-Do not go into Black Boxing applied to Interfaces.
+Do not go into Black Boxes applied to Interfaces.

 Time Planning
 -------------

-No tight time planning will be maintaned.
+No tight time planning will be maintained.

 Future
 -------

 You should not plan to do yet another *New Computer Language Functional Design* project.
 Do not plan this ahead too much.
 You should focus on your studies.
-But you can keep it as a hobby if you put your studies first.
+But I may keep it as a hobby if I put your studies first.